 A simple implementation of a TFET and the biasing scheme: (a) n-type TFET

-p-type TFET [1].
+P-type TFET [1].

 In simple terms, the TFET is a gated reverse bias p-in structure.
-It shows a simple implementation of an n-type and p-type TFET in above figure., the most distinguishing feature of a TFET is the doping of the drain and the source.
+It shows a simple implementation of an n-type and p-type TFET in above figure. the most distinguishing feature of a TFET is the doping of the drain and the source.
 The doping of the drain and the source are of opposite types in a TFET.
 In contrast, the drain and the source doping are of the same type in a conventional MOSFET.
 For an n-type of TFET, it dope the drain n+ while it dope the source p+.
 For a p-type TFET, it dope the drain p+ while it dope the source n+.
 The channel is an intrinsic or doped p-type or n-type

-semiconductor.
+Semiconductor.
 It separates the channel from the gate electrode by a dielectric, similar to a conventional MOSFET.

-it shows The biasing schemes of an n-type and a p-type TFET in the figure.
+It shows the biasing schemes of an n-type and a p-type TFET in the figure.
 For an n-type TFET, the source is grounded and a positive voltage applies to the drain and the gate electrodes.
 For p-type TFET, the source is grounded and a negative voltage applies to the drain and the gate electrodes.
 They call a TFET an n-type TFET or a p-type TFET depending on the dominant carrier in the channel formed under the gate when the TFET is turned on.
 When the dominant carriers in the channel are electrons, they call the TFET an n-type TFET and when the dominant carriers in the channels are holes; they call the TFET p-type TFET.
 They call the terminals source or drain depending on whether the dominant carriers enter or leave the channel through that terminal.
 The mechanism of the dominant carriers entering the channel is band-to-band tunneling (BTBT).

 DEVICE OPERATION